 \subsection{BCFT on the annulus}

 We can also define CFT on an annulus.
-The boundary can be put perpendicular to the spatial direction (open string) or to the time direction (closed string but with time open).
+The boundary can be placed perpendicular to the spatial direction (open string) or to the time direction (closed string but with time open).

-For the closed string, such a boundary state is represented by a state in the Hilbert space of a CFT defined on a circle and boundary A is on the time $t=0$ and boundary B is on $t=L$.
+In the closed string picture, the boundary state is represented by a state in the Hilbert space of a CFT defined on a circle and boundary A is on the time $t=0$ and boundary B is on $t=L$.
 For spatial dimension, we identify $x+it\sim x+\beta+it$.
 Then we let $\omega=x+it$ and map the cylinder into the plane: $z=\exp({-i 2\pi}\omega/{\beta})$.
 The boundary is mapped to the circle $|z|=1$ and $|z|=\exp({2\pi L}/{\beta})$.
 From the calculation in the above section, we can see the conformal boundary conditions should be: $(c=\bar{c})$

 More precisely, after quantization, the above equation satisfies when it acts on the boundary state in the Heisenberg picture.
 Using the mode expansion of the stress-energy tensor, we can obtain